Skip to main content

 Get free couponLearn more

-What are the risks and warnings for Estradiol gel (EstroGel)?
+Risks and warnings for Estradiol gel (EstroGel)

 Estradiol gel (EstroGel) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.